bevyengine/bevy/crates/bevy_ptr/README.md

 [![Docs](https://docs.rs/bevy_ptr/badge.svg)](https://docs.rs/bevy_ptr/latest/bevy_ptr/)
 [![Discord](https://img.shields.io/discord/691052431525675048.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/bevy)

-Pointers in computer programming, according to Wikipedia, are "objects in many programming languages that stores a memory address".
+Pointers in computer programming are objects that store a memory address.
 They're a fundamental building block for constructing more complex data structures.

 They're also *the* definitive source of memory safety bugs: you can dereference a invalid (null) pointer, access a pointer after the underlying memory has been freed, and even ignore type safety and misread or mutate the underlying memory improperly.